markhowells/SamilLogger/README.md

 # Samil SolarRiver Inverter Logger based on ESP8266

 This ESP8266 firmware enables you to read information from a Samil solar inverter through it's RS485 bus.
 Sending information to a MQTT broker is supported, as well as uploading information to [PVoutput](https://pvoutput.org/).
-This is a fork of https://github.com/jantenhove/GoodWeLogger
+This is a fork of https://github.com/vk2tds/SamilLogger.
+Notable changes include
+** Moved to Platformio
+** Added Home Assistant integration via MQTT

 ## Requirements
   - Samil inverter with RS485 connector